-This design also influenced fashion as well, like clothing and jewelry.
-Watches, in particular, were (and continue to be) influenced by the Art Deco aesthetic.
-This article will provide some of the best Art Deco watches today, as well as some vintage models.
-We’ll talk about their functions and design, and provide you with watches of different price points.
+This article will provide some of the best Art Deco watches today and some vintage models.
+We’ll talk about their functions and design and provide you with watches of different price points.

 - 1 Best Art Deco Watches For Every Budget